elmish/Elmish.WPF/README.md

 * `twoWay`
   * Binding from source to view, or view to source, and usually used for input controls.
 Maps to `BindingMode.TwoWay` or `BindingMode.OneWayToSource`.
   * Takes a getter (`'model -> 'a`) and a setter (`'a -> 'model -> 'msg`) that returns a message.
+* `twoWayValidation`
+  * Binding from source to view, or view to source, and usually used for input controls.
+Maps to `BindingMode.TwoWay` or `BindingMode.OneWayToSource`.
+Setter will implement validation which is exposed to the view through typical `INotifyDataErrorInfo` properties.
+  * Takes a getter (`'model -> 'a`) and a setter (`'a -> 'model -> Result<'msg,string>`) that indicates whether the input is valid or not.
 * `cmd`
   * Basic command binding
   * Takes an execute function (`'model -> 'msg`)